2014 NCAA Division I men's lacrosse tournament

 The 2014 NCAA Division I Men's Lacrosse Championship was the 44th annual single-elimination tournament to determine the national championship for National Collegiate Athletic Association (NCAA) Division I men's college lacrosse.
 Eighteen teams competed in the tournament, selected by winning an automatic qualifying conference tournament or as an at-large bid based upon their performance during the regular season.
-The Divisions I men’s lacrosse committees announced the teams in the field on 4 May 2014.
+The Divisions I men’s lacrosse committees announced the teams in the field on May 4, 2014.

 Tournament overview

 The tournament started on May 7, 2014 with two play-in games that were played on campus sites.
 The winners of the games, Bryant and Air Force, advanced onto the first round of the tournament.
 The tournament concluded with the championship game on May 29 at M&T Bank Stadium in Baltimore.

 Schools from ten conferences, America East, ACC, Atlantic Sun, Big East, CAA, ECAC, Ivy League, MAAC, NEC, and Patriot League, earned automatic bids into the tournament by winning their respective conference tournaments, leaving eight remaining at-large bids for top ranked teams.
 Air Force (ECAC), Albany (America East), Bryant (NEC), Denver (Big East), Drexel (CAA), Loyola (Patriot), Notre Dame (ACC), Penn (Ivy), Richmond (Atlantic Sun), and Siena (MAAC), were the schools that claimed automatic bids.

-In the finals, with Duke leading 8-2 in the third quarter, Notre Dame put together another comeback narrowing the margin to one with five minutes left in the game.
+In the finals, with Duke leading 8-2 in the third quarter, Notre Dame put together a comeback narrowing the margin to one with five minutes left in the game.
 Tewaaraton finalist Jordan Wolf closed out the title for Duke with an empty net goal with under a minute left.
 This was Duke's second straight title, their 3rd title in the prior five years, and their 8th straight final four appearance.

+There were several first round upsets, the most notable being Bryant and Drexel winning their first-ever NCAA tournament games, with Bryant upsetting second seeded Syracuse.